scottmac-dev/OntologyMapper/README.md

 # Ontology Label Mapping Tool

-This is a lightweight Python program that semantically maps labels from a **source ontology** to a **target schema** using the [Sentence Transformers](https://www.sbert.net/) model.
+Lightweight Python program that semantically maps labels from a **source ontology** to a **target schema** using the [Sentence Transformers](https://www.sbert.net/) model.

 It outputs the results as a JSON file and a formatted text report for review.

----

 ## Features